-My comments touch on these, and explain why Australia will be more successful with this global-push, compared with earlier efforts in the 1970's.
+My comments explain why Australia will be more successful with this global-push, compared with earlier efforts in the1970's.

 We will look at two interesting books that are essential reading for all those interested in exploring or investing globally.
-Some criteria for selecting countries can be raised and we can ask what it is that makes certain nations wealthy4?
+Some criteria for selecting countries can be raised and we can ask what it is that makes certain nations wealthy ?